ShpilevaLV/research_seminars/week_1/readme.md

 ---

 #### Step 4.
-Additional bug fixing
+Code review

 Prompt:
-"Review this JavaScript fetch request used to call the Hugging Face Inference API and check if the Authorization header is correctly formatted as a Bearer token:
+"Review this JavaScript fetch request used to call the Hugging Face Inference API and check if it's is correctly formatted:

 ```
 javascript